Skip to main content

 2025.07.16 Complaint - IARC v.
 DOJ

-Immigrants and legal advocates filed a federal class action lawsuit in the D.C.
-District Court against the Department of Justice, the Department of Homeland Security, and other government defendants to challenge their policies of arresting immigrants attending their immigration court hearings.
+Immigrants and legal advocates filed a class action in federal District Court against DOJ, DHS, and other government defendants to challenge their policies of arresting immigrants attending their immigration-court hearings.
 The litigants seek to certify a class of noncitizens who have been arrested at or near courthouses on the date of their removal hearings and noncitizens whose removal proceedings have been dismissed without their consent.
-The plaintiffs claim that the courthouse arrests are arbitrary and capricious in violation of the Administrative Procedure Act and the Fifth Amendment right to due process and are requesting both declaratory and injunctive relief.
+The plaintiffs claim that the courthouse arrests are arbitrary and capricious in violation of the Administrative Procedure Act (APA) and the Fifth Amendment right to due process, and are requesting both declaratory and injunctive relief.

 The complaint separately alleges that "DHS issued written Guidance instructing DHS agents to place noncitizens who have been in the country for more than two years in expedited removal if the noncitizen received an NTA within two years after they arrived in the United States" and argues that this policy is arbitrary and capricious and contrary to law.
+That policy is addressed here.
 Immigration Advocates Response Collaborative v.
-Dep't of Justice, 1:25-cv-02279 (D.D.C.).
+DOJ, No. 1:25-cv-02279 (D.D.C.).

 View Document